-For in situ generated active substances, the biocidal product which is subject to authorisation before it can be supplied or used is either:
+For in situ generated AS.
+The biocidal product which is subject to authorisation before it can be supplied or used is either:

 - the substance(s) or mixture(s) generating the active substance; or